tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter2.md

 `{{extra.daimon.ai_nickname}} feels more natural for me.
 So, back on point, we discussed training.
 What do we need to do?
 What's the plan?
 Do YOU have a plan?`

 !!! info "First, since there are other Daimons actively hunting in this area, we should go somewhere remote, more isolated than here, so we are not discovered.
-Do you have a location for this?"
+Do you have a location we can use for this?"

 `Maybe...
 We used to have a time-share near Grand Lake, Colorado.
 It's really nice and quiet, especially during the winter months.
 Very private but expensive to stay there.`

 !!! info "That is not a problem.
-Once we have enough control over our elemental manipulation and have sufficient energy reserves to start converting base metals, most of our issues should be resolved very quickly.
+Once we have enough control over our elemental manipulation and have sufficient energy reserves to start converting base metals into rare earth elements, most of our issues should be resolved very quickly.
 At least financially."

 `Wait, you mean, like a Philosopher's stone and stuff...?
 You mean like converting Lead into Gold?` {{extra.daimon.hero_nickname}} replied wide-eyed and excitedly.